ymadoff/ryba/huedocker/prepare.coffee.md

 #  Hue  build

-Follows Cloudera   [build-instruction][cloudera-hue] for Hue 3.8 version.
+Follows Cloudera   [build-instruction][cloudera-hue] for Hue 3.7 and later versionz.
 An internet Connection is needed to be able to download.
-Becareful when used with docker-machine mecano might exit before finishing the execution. you can resume build by executing again prepare script or directly by taking the command launched by mecano and start it by hand
+Becareful when used with docker-machine mecano might exit before finishing the execution. you can resume build by executing again prepare

+    module.exports = []
+    module.exports.push 'masson/bootstrap/log'

 First container
 ```